-If you’re financing your home purchase, choosing the right lender could streamline the process.
-But there are many types of mortgage lenders: retail lenders, direct lenders, online lenders, and others.
+If you’re financing your home purchase, choosing the right mortgage provider could streamline the process.
+However, there are many types of mortgage lenders, including retail lenders, direct lenders, and online lenders.

 Although many steps of the mortgage process are consistent across lenders, there are key differences that could affect the all-in cost.
-To help narrow your search, this guide will cover what mortgage lenders do and explore common mortgage lenders.
+To help narrow your search, this guide will explore common mortgage lenders and explain what they do.

-• Hard money lenders focus on property value for loans, suitable for quick financing needs like property flipping.
+Hard money lenders focus on property value for loans, suitable for quick financing needs such as property flipping.

 Mortgage Lender, Defined